Library

 (france) Tocqueville

-The main content of "The Old Regime and the Revolution (Full Translation)" includes the polarizing evaluations it received when the Revolution broke out; the main and ultimate purpose of the Revolution was not, as people thought, to destroy religious power and weaken political power; why feudal rights disgusted the people more in France than anywhere else; why the French wanted reform first and then freedom, etc.
+The main content of "The Old Regime and the Great Revolution" includes the polarized evaluations it endured when the Revolution broke out.
+The main and ultimate purpose of the Revolution was not, as people thought, to destroy religious power and weaken political power.

-The main content of "The Old Regime and the Revolution (Full Translation)" includes the polarizing evaluations it received when the Revolution broke out; the main and ultimate purpose of the Revolution was not, as people thought, to destroy religious power and weaken political power; why feudal rights disgusted the people more in France than anywhere else; why the French wanted reform first and then freedom, etc.
+The main content of "The Old Regime and the Great Revolution" includes the polarized evaluations it endured when the Revolution broke out.
+The main and ultimate purpose of the Revolution was not, as people thought, to destroy religious power and weaken political power.